 7. If You Are Travelling Alone, Let the People Near You Know: Taking a solo trip can be fun, however, whether you are on a plane, train or bus, there may be important announcements that you may miss.
 Let travellers near you know that you have a hearing loss; most will be happy to help!

-8. Sit in the Aisle Seat: Although there is always a sense of wonder when you sit in the window seat of a plane or a train, sometimes, this will prevent you from properly hearing the flight attendant or conductor.
+8. Sit in the Aisle Seat: Although there is always a sense of wonder when you sit in the window seat of a plane or a train, sometimes, this will prevent you from properly seeing, and therefore understanding the flight attendant or conductor (if you lipread).
 Sitting in the aisle seat may help with this, especially if you are travelling solo.
 It’s also a good idea to have a small notepad and pen available so that the flight attendant or your seatmate can write a note if it’s too difficult to hear over the cabin noise.
 Remember, anything that enhances the communication process is a win and less stressful for everyone, with or without hearing loss.

 9. Choose Hearing Accessible Locations: Some hotels provide hearing accessible technology, such as fire alerts, room doorbells and shake awake alarms.
 As well, some guided tours have FM systems available.
 Look into hearing accessible options and remember to book these in advance.